beckyfernez/web-app-project/README.md

   ```

 Next, utilize the locations and review data stored on our ready-made google workbook at the following [link](https://docs.google.com/spreadsheets/d/1ciNHuyNCIMAYaBFQDNCykwwdWVEZwr2Uo8TnkHcO2Qg/edit#gid=615464139).
-Note: You may also create your own data workbook imitating the template linked above, with the same sheet names and column headers.
+> NOTE: You may also create your own data workbook imitating the template linked above, with the same sheet names and column headers.

 Lastly, create a '.env' file in your project repository.
 Then copy and paste the following environment variable: